-Kylie Jenner Shows Off Her Slamming Curves In Slinky Nude Skin-Tight Dress
+Kylie Jenner Shows Off Her Slamming Curves In Slinky Skin-Tight Dress

-Kylie Jenner may be known for being terminally late — and, certainly, she got dragged for filth by fans and foes alike for being more than four hours late, and only staying for a short while, at a recent appearance at a pop-up shop in San Francisco — but she still knows how to keep things interesting, fashion-wise.
+Kylie Jenner may be known for being terminally late — she was slammed by fans and foes alike for being more than four hours late, and only staying for a short while, at a recent appearance at a pop-up shop in San Francisco — but she still knows how to keep things interesting, fashion-wise.

 The youngest Jenner in the Kardashian-Jenner clan certainly kept the tongues wagging — and the eyes upon her — as she flaunted her slamming curves in a nude-colored, ruched, skin-tight dress.

-Kylie Jenner, according to The Daily Mail, paired the ankle-length dress, with a slit up the side, with a pair of clear high heels and a vintage leather motorcycle jacket.
+Kylie Jenner, according to the Daily Mail, paired the ankle-length dress with a slit up the side, with a pair of clear high heels and a vintage leather motorcycle jacket.

 The outlet reported that Jenner bought her dress from one of her favorite fashion houses, House of CB.
 The dress, which retails for $200, can be bought at Norma Kamali for half the price.